A heart murmur is an abnormal heart sound (vibration) caused by disturbance of blood flow through the heart.

 This formula supports the heart muscle and rhythm as well as promotes healthy blood pressure and circulation.
 You can see quite a few comments on its effectiveness on dog heart murmur.

 Another supplement is Vet Classics Canine Cardiovascular Support.

 This natural supplement contains vitamin E, magnesium, and selenium, as well as grape seed extract, coenzyme Q-10, and Siberian ginseng (all of which are powerful antioxidants).
 It also contains the herb hawthorn which is effective in improving blood flow by strengthening heart constrictions.

-This supplement is recommended for dogs with congestive heart failure or other congenital heart abnormalities.
+This supplement is beneficial to dogs with congestive heart failure or other congenital heart abnormalities.